 Advanced Foodtography School

 For the photographer with a developed understanding of composition, editing in lightroom and DSLR skills.
-This delves deeper into composition and styling, how to shoot with artificial light, more in-depth knowledge of editing and styling.
-(I’m currently half way through this course and I love it!)
+This delves deeper into composition and styling, how to shoot with artificial light, and more in-depth knowledge of editing and styling.
+(I’m currently halfway through this course and I love it!)